Date & Time: Jul 24, 1928 at 1450 LT

 Pax on board:

-The pilot was completing a local sightseeing flight in the region of Rotterdam with 5 female passengers on board.
-Shortly after takeoff from Waalhaven Airport, while climbing to a height of 150 meters, aircraft stalled and crashed in the harbor of Waalhaven.
-A lady was killed while all five other occupants were injured.
+The aircraft was completing a local sightseeing flight over the area of Rotterdam, carrying one pilot and five female passengers.
+Shortly after takeoff from Waalhaven Airport, while climbing to a height of 150 metres, the airplane stalled and crashed in the harbor of Waalhaven.
+A lady was killed while five other occupants were injured.
 The aircraft was destroyed.